 - 6. Clear communication of specific matters required to be communicated by HKSAs is an integral part of every audit.
 HKSAs do not, however, require the auditor to perform procedures specifically to identify any other matters to communicate with those charged with governance. - 7.
-Law or regulation may restrict the auditor's communication of certain matters with those charged with governance.
-For example, laws or regulations may specifically prohibit a communication^{1a}, or other action, that might prejudice an investigation by an appropriate authority into an actual, or suspected, illegal act.
-In some circumstances, potential conflicts between the auditor's obligations of confidentiality and obligations to communicate may be complex.
-In such cases, the auditor may consider obtaining legal advice.
+In some jurisdictions, law or regulation may restrict the auditor's communication of certain matters with those charged with governance.
+Law or regulation may specifically prohibit a communication^{1a}, or other action, that might prejudice an investigation by an appropriate authority into an actual, or suspected, illegal act, including alerting the entity, for example, when the auditor is required to report identified or suspected non-compliance with laws and regulations to an appropriate authority pursuant to anti-money laundering legislation.
+In these circumstances, the issues considered by the auditor may be complex and the auditor may consider it appropriate to obtain legal advice.